Kayak & Canoe Tours & Trips in Canada

 Glide through British Columbia's largest marine park with guided paddles in Desolation Sound.
 Watch evening bioluminescence in Sechelt Inlet and float through Halfmoon Bay's protected coves.
 Three distinct kayaking experiences from beginner-friendly to full-day adventures.

-Duration 9 days Destinations Vancouver, Gibsons, Sechelt, Roberts Creek, Horseshoe Bay, Halfmoon Bay, Egmont, Powell River, Lund, Desolation Sound Age Range 12 to 80 year olds Operator Exodus Adventure Travels From
+Duration 9 days Destinations Vancouver, Gibsons, Sechelt, Roberts Creek, Halfmoon Bay, Egmont, Powell River, Lund, Desolation Sound Age Range Ages 12+ Operator Exodus Adventure Travels From

 What our customers ask about Kayak & Canoe Tours & Trips in Canada